tyfon7/UIFixes/README.md

 -   Fix item tooltips disapparing if your mouse goes through the Quest/FoundInRaid icon (great for MoreCheckmarks)
 -   Fix windows appearing partially offscreen
 -   Fix modding/preset UI breaking when you click not allowed (red outlined) items
+-   ✨ Fix trader items not showing "Compatibility" with your items

 #### In raid